-Rara Lake Trek is one of "Off The Beaten Path" trek to the country's largest lake in the less traveled far western region of Nepal.
-Rara Lake is the biggest lake of the country and has been given the title of "Queen Of Lakes" because of its beauty.
+Rara Lake Trek is one of the "Off The Beaten Path" trek to the country's largest lake in the less traveled far western region of Nepal.
+Rara Lake is the biggest lake in the country and has been given the title of "Queen Of Lakes" because of its beauty.
 This sparkling lake with brilliantly clear water is surrounded by equally beautiful spruce and juniper forest.
 Rara Lake Trek simply lacks the majestic views and star power of high mountains that are trademarks of treks in Nepal.
-But for nature and solitude loving trekkers, it is one of the best trek in Nepal.
+But for nature and solitude-loving trekkers, it is one of the best treks in Nepal.

-The spectacular scenery and serenity of the region brings inner peace to almost every visitors.
+The spectacular scenery and serenity of the region bring inner peace to almost every visitor.
 Rara Lake Trek is in Rara National Park, which is one of the fascinating national parks to observe wildlife because of the region's solitude.
-The place is also a paradise for botanists as the valleys are full of blue pine, black juniper, Himalayan spruce, oak and cypress forests and many more.
-These forest are habitats to Ghoral, Thar, Himalayan Black Bear, Musk Dear, Leopards, and also the elusive Red Panda.
-These same forests are also home of more than 200 species of birds.
-All this makes, Rara Lake Trek one of the most rewarding and fascinating treks in all the western part of Himalayas of Nepal.
+The place is also a paradise for botanists as the valleys are full of blue pine, black juniper, Himalayan spruce, oak and cypress forests, and many more.

-Trekking to Rara lake is a divine in nature, with the small and high hills/mountains.
+Trekking to Rara Lake is divine in nature, with the small and high hills, and mountains.
 The rich seasonal vegetation makes the trek more adventurous and a peace.
-With few low facilitated lodges , the camping on the bank of the lake with view of the lake. is always less described then seen.
-Such a short timer travelers shorter version trip is available, please let us know.
-The "Rara Lake" trekking is recommended to those who truly love the nature.
+With few low facilitated lodges, the camping on the bank of the lake with a view of the lake. is always less described than seen.
+For such short-timer travelers shorter version trip is available, please let us know.
+The "Rara Lake" trekking is recommended to those who truly love nature.

 Day 01: Arrive in Kathmandu.
 (1335 meters)